 The world of business has so many confusing terms, particularly when it comes to the area of branding.

-However, while some may use them interchangeably, there is a huge difference between the two terms.
+Two such confusing terms are brand equity and brand value.
+It’s not surprising as they are connected to each other.
+Still, while some may use them interchangeably, there is a huge difference between the two terms.

 So let’s get started, shall we?